adelaalfar/play-form-kludge/README.md

   * I will be interested to see how binding of form elements to entities is accomplished in the case of embedded entities.
 In [Play for Java](http://www.manning.com/leroux/), the example code does a "two pass" binding: first the
-    framework binds the form fields to "bogus" entity instances, then the application code has to do another pass to get valid entities.
+    framework binds the form fields to "bogus" entity instances, then the application code has to do another pass to create valid entity instances.
 My manual implementation avoids this problem.
-Perhaps there is a cleaner way.
+Perhaps there is a cleaner way using custom data binders?

   * The model entities all have private fields and explicit setters and getters.
 I recognize that the Play community thinks this is avoidable Java verbosity, but the implicit creation of getters and